tkurtbond/tkurtbond.github.io/pending/retro-clones.rst

   While `Labyrinth Lord Revised` has been criticized for not being a completely faithful retro-clone of the Moldvay/Cook/Marsh Basic/Expert D&D rules (B/X), I think it still holds a useful spot.
   The changes that were made in the revised version of `Labyrinth Lord` made it easier to be used with `Advanced Edition Companion` (AEC).
-They adapted the 1–14 level scale of B/X to the scale of AD&D 1E, generally about 20 levels, and with AEC they provide
+It adapted the 1–14 level scale of B/X to the scale of AD&D 1E, generally about 20 levels, and with AEC it added the separate races and the additional classes, spells, monsters, and magic items of AD&D 1E.

   (`No-art LL`_; `no-art AEC`_.)